 Live Online Synchronous Celebration

 Everyone is invited to attend the one-hour synchronous session on May 20, 2017, from 11 a.m.–12 p.m.
 Pacific Daylight Time.
 Dr. Sandra Hirsh will open the ceremony with a welcome address.
 Hirsh will be joined by guest speakers Dr. Mary Schutten, dean of the College of Applied Sciences and Arts, and Debra Wallace, our school’s invited convocation speaker.
 In addition, the attendees will hear from the 2017 Ken Haycock award winner.
-A link and URL will be available on a date closer to the event.

 The iSchool is proud to welcome Debra Wallace as its convocation speaker for the May 2017 virtual ceremony.
 Wallace is the executive director of knowledge library services at the Harvard Business School.